-i.
-Product Market Definition

-- 48. Smart mobile devices are handheld, portable electronic devices that can connect wirelessly to the internet and are capable of multi-purpose computing functions, including, among other things, Internet browsing, using social media, streaming video, listening to music, or playing games.
+- i.
+Product Market Definition - 48.
+45. Smart mobile devices are handheld, portable electronic devices that can connect wirelessly to the internet and are capable of multi-purpose computing functions, including, among other things, Internet browsing, using social media, streaming video, listening to music, or playing games.
 Smart mobile devices include smartphones and tablet computers.
 Many consumers may only have a smart mobile device and no other computer.
 Such consumers are particularly hard-hit by Google's unlawful conduct in mobile-related markets. - 49.
-Like laptop and desktop personal computers, mobile devices require an operating system-or "OS"-that enables multi-purpose computing functionality.
+46. Like laptop and desktop personal computers, mobile devices require an operating system -or "OS"-that enables multi-purpose computing functionality.
 A mobile OS, just like the OS of any computer, is a piece of software that provides basic functionality to users of mobile devices such as button controls, touch commands, motion commands, and the basic "graphical user interface", which includes "icons" and other visual elements representing actions that the user can take.
-A mobile OS also manages the basic operations of a smart mobile device, such as cellular or WiFi connectivity, GPS positioning, camera and video recording, speech recognition, and
+A mobile OS also manages the basic operations of a smart mobile device, such as cellular or WiFi connectivity, GPS positioning, camera and video recording, speech recognition, and other features.
+In addition, a mobile OS permits the installation and operation of mobile apps that are compatible with the particular OS and facilitates their use of the device's OS-managed core functionality.

-- 50. To ensure that every user can access the basic functions of a mobile device "out of the box", that is at the time he/she purchases the device, an OEM must pre-install an OS on each device prior to its sale.
+mobile device "out of the box", that is at the time he/she purchases the device, an OEM must pre-install an OS on each device prior to its sale.
 This is similar to a personal computer that comes pre-installed with Microsoft Windows for PC or Apple's macOS for a Mac computer.
 OEMs design mobile devices to ensure the device's compatibility with a particular OS the OEM chooses for a particular model of mobile device, so that the device may utilize the capabilities of that OS.
-For OEMs, the process of implementing a mobile OS requires significant time and investment, making switching to another mobile OS difficult, expensive, and time-consuming. - 51.
+For OEMs, the process of implementing a mobile OS requires significant time and investment, making switching to another mobile OS difficult, expensive, and time-consuming.

+51. 48.
 The vast majority of OEMs do not develop their own OS and must choose an OS that can be licensed for installation on smart mobile devices they design.
 There is therefore a relevant Merchant Market for Mobile OSs comprising mobile OSs that OEMs can license for installation on the smart mobile devices they manufacture.
 The market does not include proprietary OSs that are not available for licensing, such as Apple's mobile OS, called iOS.
-Historically, the Merchant Market for Mobile OSs has included the Android OS, acquired and further developed by Google; the Tizen mobile OS, a partially open-source mobile OS that is developed by the Linux Foundation and Samsung; and the Windows Phone OS developed by Microsoft. - 52.
-Some consumers continue to use cellular phones that do not have multi-purpose, computing functions.
+Historically, the Merchant Market for Mobile OSs has included the Android OS, acquired and further developed by Google; the Tizen mobile OS, a partially open-source mobile OS that is developed by the Linux Foundation and Samsung; and the Windows Phone OS developed by Microsoft.

+have multi-purpose, computing functions.
 These simple phones resemble older "flip phones", for example; they are not part of the smart mobile device category.
 These phones do not support mobile apps such as Fortnite or Houseparty and are instead typically limited to basic cellular functionality like voice calls and texting.
 The simple operating systems on these phones, to the extent they exist, cannot support the wide array of features supplied by the OSs on smart mobile devices and are not part of the Merchant Market for Mobile OSs defined herein.